 Setting up a CNAME with GoDaddy

-2. Here you should see a list of all your registered domain names, each one in its own "box."
-Find the domain for which you'd like to set up a CNAME, and click the gear icon located in the upper right corner of the box.
+2. Here you should see a list of all your registered domain names.
+Find the domain for which you'd like to set up a CNAME, and click the DNS option.

 ***We find that most of our members are looking for a CNAME of www.MyDomain.com.
-If this is your goal, scroll down to the CNAME (Alias) section.
-You may find there is already a record for "www" (most likely at the bottom of the list).
+If this is your goal, you may find there is already a record for "www" (most likely at the bottom of the list).***

-If there is a "www" record, click the Edit Record icon on the right, then move ahead to step 6.
+If there is a "www" record, click the Pencil icon on the right, then move ahead to step 5.

-If there is no record for "www," click the Add Record link.
+If there is no record for "www," scroll to the bottom and click Add.